preritdas/allocator/README.md

 ### Shell-based demonstration

 The following recording is an example of an entirely shell-based deployment _and_ redeployment (re-cloning to update the source code while maintaining key and config files).
+Skip to 1:06 to see only the redeployment demonstration, as all that preceded 1:06 is the initial deployment, better demonstrated in the [header recording](#allocator).

 [![asciicast](https://asciinema.org/a/d0ZMZf1Pqw41NodYv6k5H1djl.svg)](https://asciinema.org/a/d0ZMZf1Pqw41NodYv6k5H1djl)